Tutorial: Deploy Azure Bastion by using specified settings

 Note

-Audio output takes up bandwidth on your internet connection.
+Audio output uses bandwidth on your internet connection.

 To enable remote audio output on a Windows VM:

-1. After you're connected to the VM, on the right-hand bottom corner of the toolbar, you'll see an audio button.
+- After you're connected to the VM, an audio button appears on the lower-right corner of the toolbar.
+Right-click the audio button, and then select Sounds.

-3. A pop-up appears asking if you would like to enable the Windows Audio Service.
-Select "Yes".
+- A pop-up message asks if you want to enable the Windows Audio Service.
+Select Yes.
 You can configure more audio options in Sound preferences.

-4. To verify sound output, hover your mouse over the audio button on the toolbar.
+- To verify sound output, hover over the audio button on the toolbar.

 Remove a VM's public IP address

-When you connect to a VM using Azure Bastion, you don't need a public IP address for your VM.
-If you aren't using the public IP address for anything else, you can dissociate it from your VM.
-To dissociate a public IP address from your VM, use the following steps:
+When you connect to a VM by using Azure Bastion, you don't need a public IP address for your VM.
+If you aren't using the public IP address for anything else, you can dissociate it from your VM:

-1. Go to your virtual machine and select Networking.
-Click the NIC Public IP to open the Public IP address page.
+Go to your virtual machine.
+On the Overview page, click the Public IP address to open the Public IP address page.

-3. Click Yes to dissociate the IP address from the network interface.
-Once the public IP address is dissociated from the VM network interface, you can see that it's no longer listed under Associated to.
+Select Yes to dissociate the IP address from the VM network interface.
+After you dissociate the public IP address from the network interface, verify that it's no longer listed under Associated to.

-4. After you dissociate the IP address, you can delete the public IP address resource.
-On the Public IP address page for the VM, select Delete.
+After you dissociate the IP address, you can delete the public IP address resource.
+On the Public IP address pane for the VM, select Delete.

 Clean up resources